questdb/questdb/README.md

 or correlate data from multiple sources using relational and time-series joins.

 We achieve high performance by adopting a column-oriented storage model, parallelized vector execution, SIMD instructions, and low-latency techniques.
-The entire codebase is built from the ground up in Java, C++ and Rust (Enterprise) with no dependencies and zero garbage collection.
+The entire codebase is built from the ground up in Java, C++ and [Rust](https://questdb.io/blog/leveraging-rust-in-our-high-performance-java-database/) with no dependencies and zero garbage collection.

 QuestDB supports schema-agnostic streaming ingestion using the InfluxDB line protocol and a REST API for bulk imports and exports.
 The QuestDB SQL Web Console is an interactive SQL editor facilitating CSV import.
 Finally, QuestDB also includes the Postgres Wire Protocol